IlliaFransua/CFileManager/README.md

 # CFileManager 🦎

-This project is a library for working with file storage.
-It includes functions for:
+CFileManager is a lightweight C library for managing file systems and file metadata.
+It provides a consistent API for:
-- Managing directories (creating, checking, deleting).
+- Creating, verifying, and deleting directories
-- Validating files.
+- Validating file existence and structure
-- Generating unique paths to save files.
+- Generating unique file paths for safe storage
-- Copying, deleting, and getting file information (like size and extension).
+- Copying and deleting files, and retrieving file attributes (e.g., size, extension)
-- Saving, loading, and updating file metadata (with UUID, file name, size, and timestamps).
+- Reading, writing, and updating file metadata (UUID, name, size, timestamps)

-**Note:** This project only provides tests to check the library’s functionality.
-How you use this tool (or library) in your projects is up to you.
+> **⚠️ Note:** This project includes unit tests for validating the library’s behavior.
+Integration and usage in production systems are left to the implementer.

 ## Features

-- **File and Directory Management:**
+- **File & Directory Operations:**
-  Functions to create directories, check if a file exists, get file size, delete, and copy files.
+  Create and delete directories, check file existence, retrieve file size, and copy files.

-- **Metadata Management:**
+- **Metadata Handling:**
-  Ability to save, load, and update file metadata.
-The metadata includes:
+  Store, retrieve, and update file metadata, including:
-    - `uuid` — unique file identifier.
+    - `uuid` – unique file identifier
-    - `filename` — file name.
+    - `filename` – file name
-    - `size` — file size.
+    - `size` – file size
-    - `created_at` — creation time.
+    - `created_at` – timestamp of creation
-    - `modified_at` — last modified time.
+    - `modified_at` – timestamp of last modification

-- **Utilities:**
+- **Utility Functions:**
   Extra functions to check if a path is a directory, get a file extension, and more.

 ## Test Structure